Jacobs Institute for Design Innovation

 The Jacobs Institute for Design Innovation is a building on the campus of UC Berkeley, part of the UC Berkeley College of Engineering.
 Construction began in August 2014 with a $20 million gift from the Paul and Stacy Jacobs Foundation.
-The ribbon-cutting ceremony took place on August 20, 2015, with speeches from various UC Berkeley administrators, Ellen Lupton, Paul E. Jacobs, executive chairman of Qualcomm, and the building opened for instruction on September 16.
+The ribbon-cutting ceremony took place on August 20, 2015, with speeches from various UC Berkeley administrators, Ellen Lupton, Paul E. Jacobs, executive chairman of Qualcomm, and Jack McCauley.
+The building opened for instruction on September 16.
 The 24,000-square-foot building was constructed at a cost of $25 million, funded by philanthropy.

 Facilities

 The building includes a general purpose makerspace on the first floor, two classrooms on the second floor, and a large classroom and event space on the third floor.
 The makerspace contains tools and rapid prototyping equipment.